FusionAuth/fusionauth-site/astro/src/content/articles/oauth/differences-between-oauth-2-oauth-2-1.md

 ## What's next for OAuth

-> Prediction is very difficult, especially if it's about the future. - Niehls Bohr
+> "Prediction is very difficult, especially if it's about the future." - Niehls Bohr

 OAuth 2.1 is still being discussed on the IETF OAuth mailing list.
 If you are interested in following or influencing this RFC, review the [discussion archives](https://mailarchive.ietf.org/arch/browse/oauth/) to get up to speed.
 You can also [join the mailing list](https://www.ietf.org/mailman/listinfo/oauth).